CHAT-TV: CBC affiliation

+E! affiliation

 On February 28, 2008, the CRTC announced the approval of disaffiliation of CHAT from the CBC effective August 31, 2008.
 Documents filed with the CRTC indicate the station would then receive programming from CanWest Global.
-Global's Calgary station CICT-TV is available on cable in Medicine Hat; however, it does not reach the market over-the-air, while CHAT presently airs selected Global programs simultaneously with CICT.
+Global's Calgary station CICT-TV is available on cable in Medicine Hat; however, it does not reach the market over-the-air, while CHAT aired select Global programs simultaneously with CICT.
 On September 1, 2008, CHAT became the market's E! affiliate.
 Medicine Hat was the only over-the-air market served by E!, where a Global affiliate was not available locally.

 It was announced that the transmitters of CHAT would not be replaced by the CBC.
 The market now receives CBC programming through CBRT, which is available on cable and satellite in Medicine Hat, as well as on CBCA-TV-1 12 in Etzikom, which previously rebroadcast CHAT-TV before the affiliation switch.
 Despite the region's tiny francophone population, Radio-Canada station CBXFT in Edmonton operated a rebroadcaster in Medicine Hat until the CBC shut down all of its analog transmitters on July 31, 2012.

+Citytv affiliation and closure

 On July 14, 2009, Pattison announced that CHAT and its other E! affiliates would begin receiving programming from Rogers Media's Citytv system starting September 1, although the stations did not begin to utilize any form of "Citytv" branding.
 Canwest had previously announced it would sell or close its E! stations, leaving the Pattison stations without a programming source.
-However, Citytv was already available in Medicine Hat through the network's Calgary owned-and-operated station CKAL-TV, which is carried on channel 11 on area cable providers.
-CHAT and CKAL will continue to operate separately, and CHAT simulcasts CKAL's prime time lineup (with programming in different timeslots) at times.

 On May 3, 2012, Rogers announced the renewal of the Citytv affiliation agreement with Jim Pattison Group, originally slated to expire in August 2012; under the agreement, CHAT began carrying 90% of Citytv's prime time schedule and the majority of its morning and daytime lineup (including a simulcast of the Calgary edition of Breakfast Television), largely following CKAL's schedule (with breakaways for CHAT's locally produced midday and evening newscasts) on September 1, 2012.

 Historically, CHAT aired Hockey Night in Canada dating back to the days of CBC affiliation.
 However, when Rogers bought the national rights to the NHL in November 2013, the Pattison affiliates began to air Hockey Night once again in October 2014.

+On June 3, 2025, Pattison Media announced that it would discontinue CHAT's operations, citing what it called "insurmountable" financial challenges.
+The station signed off at 9:30 a.m. that day.